JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 Purchase journal
 ****************

-A purchase journal is needed to generate an electronic vendor bill with a document type *Liquidity Product*.
-This journal needs to be synchronized with the AFIP as it will be used to generate the liquidity product electronic document.
+A purchase journal is needed to generate an electronic vendor bill with a document type set to `Liquidity Product`.
+This journal needs to be synchronized with the AFIP, as it is used to generate the liquidity product electronic document.

 To modify the existing purchase journal or create a new one, navigate to :menuselection:`Accounting --> Configuration --> Journals`.
 Then, select the existing purchase journal or click the :guilabel:`New` button, and fill in the following required information:

-- :guilabel:`Type`: select :guilabel:`Purchase`.
+- :guilabel:`Type`: Select :guilabel:`Purchase`.
-- :guilabel:`Use Documents`: check this field to to be able select the electronic document type.
+- :guilabel:`Use Documents`: Check this field to to be able select the electronic document type.
-- :guilabel:`Is AFIP POS`: check this field to be able to generate electronic documents.
+- :guilabel:`Is AFIP POS`: Check this field to be able to generate electronic documents.
-- :guilabel:`AFIP POS System`: select :guilabel:`Electronic Invoice - Web Service` from the
+- :guilabel:`AFIP POS System`: Select :guilabel:`Electronic Invoice - Web Service` from the
   drop-down menu in order to send the electronic document to AFIP via web service.
-- :guilabel:`AFIP POS Number`: is the number configured in the AFIP to identify the operations related to this AFIP POS.
+- :guilabel:`AFIP POS Number`: This is the number configured in the AFIP to identify the operations related to this AFIP POS.
-- :guilabel:`AFIP POS Address`: is the field related to the commercial address registered for the POS, which is usually the same address as the company.
-For example, if a company has multiple stores (fiscal locations) then the AFIP will require the company to have one AFIP POS per location.
-This location will be printed in the invoice report.
+- :guilabel:`AFIP POS Address`: This is the field related to the commercial address registered for the POS, which is usually the same address as the company.
+For example, if a company has multiple stores (fiscal locations), then the AFIP requires the company to have one AFIP POS per location.
+  This location is printed in the invoice report.

 .. image:: argentina/l10n-ar-purchase-journal.png
-   :align: center
    :alt: l10n_ar Purchase Journal Configuration.

 Sales journal
 *************

 A sales journal is needed to register the invoice when a product is sold to a third party that will then sell the same product.
-This journal will not be synced with AFIP as the invoice will not be electronic.
+This journal is not synced with AFIP, as the invoice is not electronic.

 To modify the existing sales journal or create a new one, navigate to :menuselection:`Accounting --> Configuration --> Journals`.
 Then, selecting the sales journal or click the :guilabel:`New` button, and fill in the following required information:

 - :guilabel:`Type`: select :guilabel:`Sales`.
 - :guilabel:`Use Documents`: check this field on the journal to select the electronic document type (in this case the electronic invoice).

 .. image:: argentina/l10n-ar-sales-journal.png
-   :align: center
    :alt: l10n_ar Sales Journal Configuration.

 Invoicing flow
 ~~~~~~~~~~~~~~

-Once the configurations are all set, the *Liquidity Product Vendor Bill* will be generated by the
+Once the configurations are all set, the *Liquidity Product Vendor Bill* is generated by the
 company that is selling the product on behalf of another party.
 For example, a distributor of a
 specific product.